 PSTN

 PSTN stands for Public Switched Telephone Network.
-It is the traditional and widely-used global telecommunications network that enables the transmission of voice and other forms of communication over copper wires, fiber optic cables, and other mediums.
-The network is operated by telecom service providers and encompasses landline telephones, fax machines, and other devices that connect to the public telephone network.
+It is the traditional and widely-used global telecommunications network.
+It enables voice and other forms of communication to be transmitted over copper wires, fiber optic cables, and other mediums.
+Operated by telecom service providers, the network includes landline telephones, fax machines, and other devices that connect to the public telephone system.

 PSTN provides reliable and high-quality voice communication services to millions of users worldwide.
-However, with the emergence of digital technologies and Internet-based communication systems, such as Voice over IP (VoIP), the relevance and usage of PSTN have decreased.
+With the rise of Internet-based phone systems like Voice over IP (VoIP), the relevance and usage of PSTN have decreased.
 Nevertheless, it still serves as a critical infrastructure for many essential services, including emergency calls and backup communication systems.

 History of Public Switched Telephone Network

-The first voice transmission was carried out with one wire that connected two devices.
-Since there were no sounds, people had to whistle to attract the person’s attention on the other side; later on, the bell was added to inform the receiver of a call.
+The first voice transmission was conducted using a single wire that connected two devices.
+Since there were no sounds, people had to whistle to get the attention of the person on the other end.
+Later, a bell was added to notify the receiver of an incoming call.

 With the advance of technology, people wanted to have a phone in every household.
 However, it was not possible to establish so many wires between buildings.
 This is when the control center appears.
 Whenever somebody was calling, the call would first reach a centralized office, and then the operator would connect the wires in the switch and pass the call to its destination.